gsantam/hash-code-competition/README.md

 # Hash Code Competition

-Solucions for the last hash code competitions.
+Solutions for the last hash code competitions.